Freddyv2356/playerctl-waybar-lyrics/README.md

 ``Status: No song title available``

-Then I guess is probably one or two thing that is the search function of this script are not good enough to find it or it doesn't exist in the lrclib database so you can go add that in using ``LRCGET``.
+Then I guess is probably one or two thing that is the search function of this script are not good enough to find it or it doesn't exist in the lrclib database so you can go add that in using ``LRCGET``(https://github.com/tranxuanthang/lrcget).

 Extra info: You can also edit the style.css file to customize the display.